ReynaldoBelfortUPRM/music-socialnet-repo/docs/Requiremens Definition Document.md

 >> Content: Can be a sound, visual reference or entity expressed through some medium or act.

->> Regular User: A musician or music fanatic.
+>> Regular User: A musician or music enthusiastic.

 >> Business/Organization: Group of people associated and/or organized for a line of work in terms of business transactions, promotions, and venues geared towards musical entertainment.